PanDAWMS/panda-docs/docs/source/client/pathena.rst

 .. note::

-   In recent Athena releases, component accumulator allows the running of job options directly with python.
+   In recent Athena releases, ComponentAccumulator allows the running of job options directly with python.
    Please see :ref:`these instructions <ref_ca>` for the recommended approach in this case.

 When you run Athena with